Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Results

 \subsection{Sensitivity analyses}

-Fitting the model with spatially uncorrelated site random effects to truly spatially autocorrelated data sets (study 2-scenario 1) yielded a more biased $\psi_{it}$ estimator than models accounting for spatial autocorrelation.
-Overall, the model performed better when the spatial variance was low (Fig. E.1).
-In the low spatial autocorrelation scenario (high decay $\phi$), the model could not capture truly existing patches of occupancy (Fig. E.2).
-Also the model overestimated occupancy when it was truly low and underestimated otherwise (Fig. E.1).
-The intercepts and regression slopes of occupancy and detection models were not estimated with bias (Fig. E.3).
-These results are shown in our GitHub page (Supporting Information E, see Data Availability Statement).
+Fitting the model with spatially uncorrelated site random effects to truly spatially autocorrelated datasets (study 2-scenario 1) yielded a more biased $\psi_{it}$ estimator than models accounting for spatial autocorrelation.
+Overall, the best performance of this model occurred when spatial variance was low (Fig. F.1).
+In the low spatial autocorrelation scenario (high decay $\phi$), the model could not capture truly existing patches of occupancy (Fig. F.2).
+Also the model overestimated occupancy when it was truly low, and underestimated otherwise (Fig. F.1).
+The intercepts and regression slopes of occupancy and detection models were not estimated with bias (Fig. F.3).
+These results are shown in our GitHub page (Supporting Information F, see Data Availability Statement).

+Fitting occupancy models with NNGP=15 neighbors to data of study-scenario 3-2 (Fig. E.14) and 3-3 (Fig. E.15), and using a larger observation spot ($I^*=600$ sites) (Fig. E.16), produced results similar to those shown in Fig. \ref{fig:study3-scenario3-results}.

-Regarding sensitivity analysis applied to empirical data collected within the buffer around Bordeaux, the parameters of occupancy and detection models ($ \boldsymbol{\beta}$ and $\boldsymbol{\alpha}$) changed only subtly for both species when using an informative prior for $\phi$ (Figs. \ref{fig:p-icarus-results}B and \ref{fig:l-dispar-results}B; Tables C.1 and C.2).
+Regarding the sensitivity analysis applied to empirical data collected within the greater Bordeaux area, the parameters of occupancy and detection models ($ \boldsymbol{\beta}$ and $\boldsymbol{\alpha}$) changed only subtly for both species when using an informative prior for $\phi$ (Figs. \ref{fig:p-icarus-results}B and \ref{fig:l-dispar-results}B; Tables C.1 and C.2).
 The spatial decay $\hat{\phi}$ was strongly constrained by the informative prior, showing a PPO higher than 93\% (Tables C.1 and C.2).
-Notably, the spatial random effects $\hat{\omega_i}$ resembled each other across analyses with weak and informative priors.
-In all cases, spatial random effects indicated short autocorrelation range (Fig. \ref{fig:p-icarus-results}A-B; Fig. \ref{fig:l-dispar-results}A-B; Figs. C.1-2).
-Similar results were obtained in the analyzes of data of the four remaining species (Supporting Information F).
+Notably, the spatial random effects $\hat{\omega_i}$ resembled each other across analyses with either weak or informative priors.
+In all cases, spatial random effects indicated short autocorrelation range (Fig. \ref{fig:p-icarus-results}A-B; Fig. \ref{fig:l-dispar-results}A-B; Figs. C.1-C.2).
+Similar results were obtained in the analyses of data of the four remaining species (Supporting Information G).